five tips to make the most of the tax deductions for medical expenses

 Compile your saved invoices and receipts - even the ones you think you won't need - because infertility treatments are just part of the total that may be deductible.
 Many patients are surprised to learn the types of expenses that may qualify.
 You should consult your tax advisor for specific guidance on your individual circumstances, but here is a list of expenses that you may be surprised to know are deductible:

 - Laboratory fees

 - Prescription medications

 - Fertility treatment fees that are paid out of pocket

 - Travel expenses for trips related to medical care including mileage, tolls, parking, hotels, and meals

 For the most thorough and up-to-date information on deductibility of medical expenses, go to the IRS website.

 Using a detailed record of when each expense occurred is vital in the event you are contacted to verify your deductions.
 The IRS form where you itemize your deductions does not provide space for you to explain why your medical expenses are higher than usual.
 Therefore, you may be contacted by the IRS and asked to provide additional information to verify your deductions.
 The more accurate and detailed your records are, the better prepared you will be to provide the information that may be requested.

-3. Keep all of your records for 7 years
+3. Keep all of your records

 4. Forgot to write off your fertility treatment last year?
 It’s not too late.